dartmouth-dltg/container_management_labels/README.md

     datamatrix (DataMatrix, ASCII + extended - alpha-numeric, 2D for small, high density use)

 Note that the use of the datamatrix type barcode will most likely require some reworking of the css.

-## General Note

-This plugin requires the container management integration in ArchivesSpace v1.5.1+.
-It supports two label sizes on install:

-    Dymo 30256 (59mm x 102mm, portrait, thermal roll)
-    Avery 5163 (2in x 5in, letter, portrait)

-Some local customization will be required to add additional label types and orientations.
-Additional css customizations may be necessary for local browser and printer combinations.